 The requested TR-3 Mobile Home Park zoning requires the Residential 6 land use designation.
-The subject property does not meet the criteria established by FLUE Policy 1.6 for the RES 6 designation.
+The subject property does not meet the criteria established by FLUE Policy 1.6 for the RES 6 designation and therefore would be an introduction in the area.
 Section 62-1255 of the zoning regulations requires RES 6 Future Land Use to achieve consistency with the TR-3 mobile home park zoning classification.
 The applicant has offered a Binding Development Plan which will limit residential density to two (2) units per acre.